CSCfi/csc-user-guide/docs/apps/lazypipe.md

 ## Usage

-All componnets of Lazypipe pipeline are available in Puhti.
-The [Lazypipe home page](https://www.helsinki.fi/en/projects/lazypipe) provides detailed insruction how ro set up your own Lazypipe environment to Puhti, but this is not needed is you use the Lazypipe module that is loaded with commands:
+All components of Lazypipe pipeline are available in Puhti.
+The [Lazypipe home page](https://www.helsinki.fi/en/projects/lazypipe) provides detailed instruction how to set up your own Lazypipe environment to Puhti, but this is not needed if you use the Lazypipe module that is loaded with commands:

 ```text
 module load biokit